G-Sanjay16/FOODRecipe-capstone-FE/frontend/yummy-formula/README.md

-# yummyformyla: Recipe Sharing Platform
+# YUMMYFORMULA: Recipe Sharing Platform
 <p>Welcome to yummyformyla, a dynamic and engaging web application where people can share and explore a wide array of delectable recipes.
 This project was developed using HTML, CSS, and Bootstrap for the front end and nodejs with a mongoDb database for the back end, ensuring a user-friendly experience.</p>

 ## Features: